 We invite Mr. Fuentes and his colleagues at CNN to become more familiar with female gun owners, our gun-carrying lifestyle, values, and abilities.
 Many women come into gun ownership with the primary purpose of protecting themselves.
 They turn to A Girl & A Gun for information and training.

-When selecting a firearm for concealed carry that you will depend your life upon, there are four very important factors to consider.
+When selecting a firearm for concealed carry that you will depend your life upon, there are three very important factors to consider.

 Every Day Carry (EDC) is anything you might carry with you on a daily basis.
 As the old saying goes, “Don’t leave home without it.”
 Ideas on what to carry with you will vary, but typically include cash, credit cards, ID, phone, first aid kit, your firearm, and your knife.
 The knife is a tool that covers a lot of uses.
 It gives you many abilities including hunting, making things and even protecting yourself.
 Knives are great because they never run out of bullets and even a dull serrated blade will do some serious damage.
 You can hit at minimum with the blunt end as well as use the sharp end to thrust, nick, cut, and tear.
 The knife is also a widely excepted tool allowing you to carry it just about anywhere you go.
 This makes the knife a must when it comes to all aspects of your EDC.